 Together, we have the power to address the issues facing our children, our communities, and our profession.

 As a union, we are fighting to improve reimbursement rates and secure additional resources to better serve our children.
 We are building networks of early childhood educators locally in our communities to empower one another and provide the resources we need to best serve the children in our care.
 As a union, we are also building a movement to win the right to negotiate a union contract that raises standards and lifts up us and families we serve.

 We can go farther by working together.
 If you’re ready to make a difference in the future of child care in California, become a member of SEIU Local 521 by clicking here.

 Hear what these SEIU 521 Family Child Care Providers have to say about the power of their union:

-Click here to read all of the recent updates on the work SEIU 521 Family Child Care Providers are doing.
+Want to learn more about what we’ve been up to?
+Click here for recent updates on the great work SEIU 521 Family Child Care Providers are doing.

 SEIU 521 Child Care Providers are active in their local communities, meeting regularly with decision-makers in our regional child care systems, and are strong advocates for children and our profession with state lawmakers in Sacramento.

 We are fighting for a union and the right to collectively bargain because we know it’s the only way to fight poverty, achieve better working conditions, and solve racial and economic injustice.
 You can show your support for Family Child Care Providers by signing our petition for collective bargaining rights.